rondlite/reaction-docs/website/versioned_docs/version-1.16.0/intro.md

 original_id: intro
 ---

-Reaction Commerce is a modern, open source platform for today's premier ecommerce experiences.
+DemandCluster is a modern, open source platform for today's premier ecommerce experiences.
 It is a lightweight, real-time reactive commerce solution that redefines, simplifies, and aligns both the experiences of the user and the vendor.

 <div class="content-blocks">
   <div class="content-block">